mshoaib91/usp-web-viewer/README.md

 If you want to use the server of your choice then just serve this project from the server's `public` folder and implement RESTful api and persistency layer of your choice.

+## How it works

+To load models either drop models into the drag and drop box in the dashboard from objexamples folder.
+Alternatively we can provide query parameter pointing to the file in the source directory.

+for example: `/?model=objexamples/Project.zip`